Features

 We generally recommend that a module have a PSR-4

-structure, and that the module contain a src/
+structure, and that the module contain a src/ directory at the minimum, along

 with directories for other module-specific content, such as templates, tests, and